<img height="1" width="1" alt="" style="display:none" src="https://www.facebook.com/tr?id=547912885342136&amp;ev=PixelInitialized">

 Written by Bill DeBoer

-William J. DeBoer (Bill Jr.) is Co-owner and Vice President at DeBoer’s Auto.
-As the company’s General Manager, Bill has been responsible for bringing innovations in daily operations to the full-service, high-tech auto repair facility for 20+ years.
+William J. DeBoer is the Visionary at DeBoer’s Auto.
+As the company’s CEO, Bill has been responsible for bringing innovations in daily operations to the full-service, high-tech auto repair facility for 20+ years.
 Passionate about computers from an early age, Bill’s interest in technology gravitated to cars while he was in college.
 By obtaining a Certificate in Automotive Technology followed by a B.S. in Business Management from Penn State, Bill was able to fuse his interests into a car technology specialization and join the family business shortly thereafter.